 Advertising themselves as “importers of brandies, wines, segars and Virginia tobacco,” the Whitlocks also featured a line of whiskeys.
 Their proprietary brands were “Ambrosial,” “Old Saddle Bag,” “Old Mill,” and “Whitlock Malt.”
 They packaged these liquors in a variety of glass bottles that today fetch high prices from collectors.

-Shown here is two flattened “chestnut-shaped” Ambrosial bottles, one darker amber than the other.
+Shown here are two flattened “chestnut-shaped” Ambrosial bottles, one darker amber than the other.
 Both feature a applied “slab” seal with embossing of the name and “B.M.& E.W.
 Whitlock & Co.”
 The other side was not embossed, allowing space for a paper label.
 A portion of a label is shown here with stalks of wheat as decoration.

 A second rare Whitlock bottle was a figural barrel that featured aqua glass with four sets of dual rings, indicating the barrel strapping.
 The container had an inverted, tapered lip that flared toward the opening.
 The front was embossed with the Whitlock name and “New York.”
 Just under eight inches tall, these containers would have held whiskey.
 The brothers also had a line of alcoholic bitters, marketed in attractive squared green bottles, seen below.